 If you're thinking about asking for an annulment, it's a good idea to talk to a lawyer first.
-In addition to the custodial and child support issues you'll face if you have kids, there could be very serious financial ramifications for you when the court divides assets and debts.
-You will also want to discuss any possible statutes of limitations with an attorney to make sure you don’t miss any deadlines.
+There could be very serious financial ramifications for you when the court divides assets and debts.
+You will also want to discuss any possible statutes of limitations with an attorney to make sure you don't miss any deadlines.

 In Georgia, an annulment has the same as the effect of a divorce - both parties become single again and can remarry.

 Some people worry that if their marriage is declared void, the paternity of their children will be called into question.
 This is not an issue in Georgia, because Georgia absolutely prohibits annulment in cases where the parties have children or are already pregnant.
 Thus, if you have children, you'll have to go through divorce proceedings, where a judge will decide custody, child support, and visitation.

 Georgia also has a statute on the books which says that the children born as the product of a void marriage, before it's annulled, are legitimate.
 This is additional protection for such children.